tarwn/lessthandot-hugo/blogs/content/posts/2012-05-02-a-couple-of-things-to.md

 _Msg 40511, Level 15, State 1, Line 1

-Built-in function &#8216;newsequentialid' is not supported in this version of SQL Server._
+Built-in function 'newsequentialid' is not supported in this version of SQL Server._

 In this case, you will probably need to go with newid() instead of newsequentialid(), not a big change